DanPoliseno/g2/doc/integration/elasticsearch.md

 ### Reverting to Basic Search

-Sometimes there may be issues with your Elasticsearch index data and as such GitLab will allow you to revert to Basic Search when there are no search results and assuming that Basic Search is supported in that scope.
-This Basic Search will behave as though you don't have Elasticsearch backed Advanced Search enabled at all for your instance and search using other data sources (ie. PostgreSQL data and Git data).
+Sometimes there may be issues with your Elasticsearch index data and as such GitLab will allow you to revert to "basic search" when there are no search results and assuming that basic search is supported in that scope.
+This "basic search" will behave as though you don't have Elasticsearch enabled at all for your instance and search using other data sources (ie. PostgreSQL data and Git data).